jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-    (ii) it is reasonable and practicable to disclose the information; and (iii) it is not undesirable to disclose the information; and (iv) the information is reasonably necessary for the purpose referred to in subclause (1); and (b) no more than 24 months have passed since the date on which this clause comes into force.
+    (ii) it is reasonable and practicable to disclose the information; and (iii) it is not undesirable to disclose the information; and (iv) the information is reasonably necessary for the purpose referred to in subclause (1); and (b) no more than 24 months and 15 days have passed since the date on which this clause comes into force.
 (3) The time limit imposed by subclause (2)﻿(b) may be extended by Order in Council made— (a) on the recommendation of the Minister of Revenue; and (b) within 24 months of the date on which this clause comes into force.